kekavc24/magical_workflows/README.md

 # Magical Workflows/Actions
 Reusable workflows/actions using [magical_version_bump][mvb_github_link] package to modify your project's version.
 You can find the package [here][mvb_pub_link].

-Refer to the package's documentation for more info.
+Refer to the package's documentation for more information.

 ## Overview
 Consider using `v2` and above.
 Why?